Artists

 Using natural materials Jackie took on the Shanley Park fountain project with simplicity in mind and created The Jewel Ball Fountain.
 The fountain is not only pleasing to look at but is pleasant for all your senses.
 The cool mist and sounds of falling water greet and soothe you.
 By incorporating the natural beauty of a water feature Jackie turned an outdoor area into a luxurious oasis.

-MIKE TABOR
+MIKE

 Mike Tabor, born 1956, Fort Worth, TX.
 (United States)